-- Bluebirds sing beautifully, can have gorgeous coloring, and live in large, socials groups.
-In some cultures the bluebird symbolizes the approach of spring, and it is known as the bird of happiness.
+- Bluebirds sing beautifully, can have gorgeous coloring, and live in large, social groups.
+In some cultures, the bluebird symbolizes the approach of spring, and it is known as the bird of happiness.

 - Opossums lead fairly untroubled lives, having few predators and being resistant to many diseases.
 They love to cuddle and hang from their tails, and mother opossums carry their babies on their backs.

 - Squirrels take our top prize for being the happiest little creatures because they appear to always have a blast between nut gathering, scampering from tree to tree, and enjoying energetic games like tag with their squirrel friends.

 Many animals look happy when they’re in their natural habitat.
 They have their favorite food around, and they have their whole nest, pack, or brood with them.
 How do we know which happy animals are truly loving life?